Tatarbunary Raion

 Geographically, there were 1 city (Tatarbunary), and 35 villages in the raion.
-Administratively, there were 1 City Council (Tatarbunary), and 18 Village Councils.

 History

 Tatarbunary Raion was established in 1940, as one of 13 raions of newly established Akkerman Oblast (later Izmail Oblast) of Ukrainian SSR.
 The area was transferred from Kingdom of Romania to the USSR following June 1940 Soviet Ultimatum.

-In 1954, Izmail Oblast was liquidated, and Tatarbunarskyi Raion, as well as other raions of the oblast, was transferred to Odessa Oblast.
+In 1954, Izmail Oblast was liquidated, and Tatarbunarskyi Raion, as well as other raions of the oblast, was transferred to Odesa Oblast.

 In 1978, the administrative center of the raion, Tatarbunary, was given city status.

-Administrative division
+Administrative divisions

-The raion was divided into 18 rural councils and one city council.
+At the time of disestablishment, the raion consisted of four hromadas: